cue-lang/proposal/designs/modules.v3/4389-module-replace.md

 `cue mod tidy` keeps dependencies synchronized between the two
 files:

-1. It resolves the full dependency graph twice: once with replace directives applied (the main-module view) and once without (the published-module view).
+1. It resolves the full dependency graph twice: once with `replaceWith` fields applied (the main-module view) and once without (the published-module view).

 2. The main-module dependencies are written to `local-module.cue`;